mcfunley/hello-skyliner/README.md

    registry.
 6. Go to Skyliner and deploy!

+If you want Puma to run more Rails processes, add a configuration parameter named `WEB_CONCURRENCY`.
+It defaults to `2`.
+If you want Rails to run more Ruby threads, add a configuration parameter named `MAX_THREADS`.
+It defaults to `2`.

 ## Differences from a stock Rails application

 * Depends on Heroku's `rails_12factor` gem, which directs the logs to stdout and